 - Bachelor’s degree required, graduate degree preferred

-- 7 years of experience in advocacy or public relations work in a non-profit setting; previous management experience preferred; experience in literacy and/or education preferred
+- 7 years of experience in advancement work in a non-profit setting; previous management experience preferred

 - Commitment to the mission of the CLA in promoting literacy among all ages and communities in Chicago

-- Entrepreneurial and collaborative mindset, prepared to act creatively and proactively to build new audiences
+- Entrepreneurial and collaborative mindset, prepared to act creatively and proactively to build new funder constituencies at all levels

-- Working knowledge of best practices in advocacy and public relations
+- Working knowledge of best practices in donor-centric fundraising

 - Detail-oriented, organized, flexible, and able to multi-task effectively